 Coyote Screaming Like a Woman: Debunking the Urban Legend

-No, coyotes do not literally scream like humans, but their vocalizations can be mistaken for such.
+No, coyotes do not scream like humans, but their vocalizations can be mistaken for such.
 Coyotes possess a wide array of sounds, including yips, howls, and barks for various purposes such as territory marking or social interaction.
-Certainly, to an untrained ear, some of these sounds under specific conditions might resemble a human scream.
+Certainly, to an untrained ear, some of these sounds, under specific conditions, might resemble a human scream.
 This perceived similarity has led to the sensational notion of “coyote screaming like a woman,” fueling urban legends.
 As we dig deeper into this fascinating world of animal communication, we may find unexpected truths.
 Let’s tune in.

 coyote screaming like a woman